uafgeotools/tcm/README.md

-polarization_analysis
+tcm
 =============
-This package consists of tools for seismo-acoustic polarization analysis.
+This package consists of tools for the transverse coherence minimization (tcm) seismo-acoustic analysis method.

-Haney et al 2020 <br>
-Vidale 1986 <br>
-Jurkevics 1988 <br>
-Matoza and Fee 2014 <br>

 Installation
 ---------------